maverstr/FabAcademy2021-Maxime_Verstraeten/docs/modules/module09.md

 We also wanted to make a "machine-day" where we built a machine in a single day!

+## Planning and collaboration
+To organize our work, Jason and I decided to split the work between "mechanical" and "electronics" stuff, while working in a spiral.
+In practice, that means that we brainstormed together, then developed features, tried to interface them, and discussed and iteratively improved them.
+We were both very busy so it was quite the rush at the end to make it perfectly work together but we successfully assembled both machines in two days.

+Usually, when we encountered issues, we simply took a step back to have a nice look at it, and simply went back to the design phase to improve the design where needed.

 ## The Urumbu improvement
 ### Mechanical Design
 The Urumbu project is inspired by the flexures and in particular this [2004 thesis from Shorya Awtar](http://academy.cba.mit.edu/classes/computer_cutting/56836505.pdf) and has been later reworked by [Denis Terwagne and last year's group project](http://fabacademy.org/2020/labs/ulb/assignments/week18/).